The Greek Gourmet

 In January of 1964, Nicky Conis and Chris Antoniou were married at St. Nicholas Greek Orthodox Church in St. Louis.

-NIcky and Christos Antoniou, Jan 1964
+Nicky and Christos Antoniou, Jan 1964

 Not long after the couple were married, they moved to Greece so Chris could fulfill his mandatory service in the Greek army.
 They settled in his hometown of Karista, a small village of about 200 people, without electricity and modern conveniences.